gdsge/gdsge.github.io/source/index.rst

 The toolbox can be used to solve models in macroeconomics, international finance, asset pricing, etc.

-Try compiling your first example, :ref:`Heaton and Lucas (1996) <HL1996>`, by uploading the mod file :download:`HL1996 <example/HL1996/HL1996.gmod>` to an online compiler server deployed at
+Try compiling your first example, :ref:`Heaton and Lucas (1996) <HL1996>`, by uploading the gmod file :download:`HL1996 <example/HL1996/HL1996.gmod>` to an online compiler server deployed at

 [`Windows 1 <http://122.112.231.135/>`_] [`Windows 2 <http://166.111.98.85:30000/>`_] [`MacOS <http://166.111.98.85:20000/>`_]